0xjac/master-thesis/chapters/04_token_standards.md

 ### Locked Tokens

 One of the largest issue is the distinction all token holders must make when transferring tokens regarding the type of recipient.
 There are no issues if the recipient is a regular account, `transfer` just works and calling `approve` with the correct amount and let the recipient call `transferFrom`.
-The user experience in this case is somewhat suboptimal as it requires off-chain communication, two transactions, and the recipient has two pay the gas for the second transaction.
+The \gls{ux} in this case is somewhat suboptimal as it requires off-chain communication, two transactions, and the recipient has two pay the gas for the second transaction.
 Nonetheless the intended goal is achieved and the transfer from the spender to the recipient is achieved.

 The same cannot be said if the recipient is a contract account.
 When using `transfer` to send tokens to a contract.
 The spender initiates the transfer and only communicates with the token contract the recipient is never notified---as previously shown in figure \ref{fig:erc20transfer}.
 The result is that while the token balance of the receiving contract is increased, that contract may never be able to use and spend the tokens it received---this situation is commonly referred to as "locked tokens".
 A simple proof is the Tronix contract whose `transfer` function was discussed before.
 A rapid look at the token balance of the Tronix contract---deployed at itself shows a balance of 5'504'504.3514 TRX as of August 8^th^ 2018.
 With an exchange rate of $0.0272, this represent a value of just a little under 150,000 US dollars.
 By analyzing the code, one can see there are no functions which would allow the contract to spend those tokens.
 There are of course many more similar examples of such scenarios where people sent tokens either to the token contract or to some other contract by mistake and the amounts add up quickly